module-federation/utilities/runtime/cssBoundary/README.md

 > **Warning**
 >
 > This library is intened for use inside an embedded microfrontend application.
-It is not intended to be used the host (a.k.a. shell) application.
+It is not intended to be used in the host (a.k.a. shell) application.

 In order for the CSS imports to work properly inside the microfrontend application first you need to pass the `insert` function from the library to the `style-loader` options in the Webpack configuration: